Terminations are used to enter Termination details for an employee and to calculate their Termination Pay.

 Select Bypass Bank Splits if the entire payment is to be transferred into the employee's primary bank account.

 Check the Pre July 1983 days of service, Post June 1983 days of service, Total Days Employed and Total Years Employed values.
-The days of service are to calculate Employment Termination Payments (ETP).
+The days of service are used to calculate Employment Termination Payments (ETP).

 Check the calculated unused leave values in Termination Components and their corresponding Tax values.
 Update if necessary.